jaziel/spring-rest-jpa/README.md

 # spring-rest-jpa

 Demo application using Spring, rest and JPA.
+Initial concept.